mda1125/JobBluePrint/README.md

 To Recap:

 + save jobs
-+ pull lines you like
++ pull lines you like and have the skills
 + grab keywords
 + scope out titles and see if your title could be better
 + merge into your profile & resume assuming you have or can talk to those skills